 - I am a dual citizen of Japan and another country.
 Can I still apply as an international student?

 - Applicants with Japanese citizenship, including dual citizenship, are not eligible to apply as an international student regardless of their country of residency.
-If you have Japanese citizenship, you must submit your application through Domestic Admissions.
-If one or two of your parents have Japanese citizenship but you are unsure if you yourself have Japanese citizenship, you are encouraged to contact your local Japanese embassy to confirm this.
+If you have Japanese citizenship, you must submit your application through Domestic Admissions, you can also contact them at email@example.com.
+If one or both of your parents has Japanese citizenship but you are unsure if you yourself have Japanese citizenship, you are encouraged to contact your local Japanese embassy to confirm this.

 - I submitted my application, but I have not heard anything from APU.
 How can I stay updated on my application’s status?

-- After receiving your application documents and application fee, we will inform you by email usually within one week.
+- After we receive your online application and application fee payment, we will send you a confirmation email usually within one week.
 This may take longer if you submit your application close to a deadline or when the office is closed for an extended period, such as during mid-August or the New Year’s holidays.
-If you have not heard from APU within three weeks of your application's scheduled arrival, please contact us.
-We advise you to use a registered mail service that provides a tracking number when sending your application.
+If you have not heard from APU within two weeks of submitting your application, contact the Admissions Office.

 - How long does it take until I receive my admission result?

-- After completing your interview, your application will be screened and you can expect to receive your admission result and APU Tuition Reduction Scholarship result in approximately three to four weeks.
-Results are mailed out by post on the scheduled result notification day and are also available online two or three days after this.
-You will receive an email letting you know how to check your results online.
+- After completing your interview, your application will be evaluated and you will be able to view your admissions result and APU Tuition Reduction Scholarship result on the final result notification date specified in the Undergraduate Application Handbook on our download page.
+On this date, you will receive an email with instructions for how to view your final results online.

 - Will you let me know if I forget to submit one of my documents?

 - If anything is missing from your application or we require any additional documentation, APU will contact you by email.
 Please check your email regularly so that you can respond to our inquiries as soon as possible.
 When you submit your application, make sure your email address and your postal address are written accurately.
 Please be aware that missing or incomplete documents may delay your admissions decision significantly.